 You can still find some free web hosting services around but they’ll stick nasty looking ads over your website and they don’t provide enough bandwidth for a business website.
 After building websites for nearly twenty years I’ve tried several hosting companies with mixed results.
 I now only recommend three hosting providers to clients and friends, depending on their needs, budget, and experience.

 For low cost hosting I recommend SiteGround.
 I’ve set several clients up with SiteGround over the years and know that they’re in good hands.
 Prices start from as little as £2-£3 ($3-$4) per month, and they usually have various offers throughout the year to make it even cheaper.
-Get started with SiteGround.com using my affiliate link for the best prices.
+Get started at SiteGround using my affiliate link for the best deals.

 Step 4: Create Your Site Map

 Before you start building your website you need a plan.
-You can start with a pen and a piece of paper or use a super simple free visual sitemap tool like Gloomaps.
+This doesn't need to be a technical drawing or a professionally prepared document.
+You can start with a pen and notepad to get your ideas onto paper and your pages mapped out, or use a super simple free visual sitemap tool like Gloomaps.

-You can sketch out a very basic design, adding headers, content, images and the layout.
+You can sketch out a very basic design, adding headers, content, and images to form your overall layout.
 Having just a rough idea of how you want your website to look goes a long way to getting the finished product you want for your business.